Moses Chikwe

-Moses Chikwe (born 3 April 1967) is a Nigerian prelate and Bishop of the Catholic Archdiocese of Owerri since 2019.
+Moses Chikwe (born 3 April 1967) is a Nigerian prelate and Auxiliary Bishop of the Catholic Archdiocese of Owerri since 2019.
 He was kidnapped in transit along with his driver on 27 December and reportedly rescued on 30 December 2020 after widespread rumour that he had been killed by the kidnappers and his body found.
 He was ordained into priesthood in 1996 and served as an assistant parish priest in various parishes before moving to the United States for studies and pastoral services until 2016 when he returned to Nigeria.

 Background and education

 Moses Chikwe was born 3 April 1967 to Moses Nwamadi and Anthonia Nwaobiara as the last of ten children of the family just months before the Nigeria Civil War.
 His parents were devout Catholics, and his mother was a member of Sacred Heart, Legion of Mary, Saint Jude and mother of Perpetual Succuor.
 She often took Moses along with her to the devotions.
 This inspired Chikwe to recite rosary and singing Marian songs.
 His interest to join the priesthood came at the age of ten when he saw a priest celebrating holy mass and thought that the priest was already in heaven.
 His parents were not educated but made a vow to educate all their ten children to at least secondary school level.

 After his primary education in 1981 at the age of 14, he was admitted to Saint Mary's minor seminary where he spent one year before transferring to St. Peter Claver Seminary, Okpala finishing in 1987 with West African School Certificate Examination (WASCE).
 Chikwe was retained in the school for a one-year apostolic service teaching.
 In 1988, he was sent to St. Joseph's major seminary where he studied Philosophy graduating with magna cum laude (second class upper).
 In 1992, Chikwe began his Theology studies at Bigard Memorial Seminary graduating again with magna cum laude in 1996.